Fabien-Maury/needleman-wunsch/README.md

 This function finds the best alignment for 2 characters sequences in order to maximize match rate.

-Returns : a tuple contaning 2 strings with the best alignment.
+Returns : a tuple containing 2 strings with the best alignment.

 Arguments :
   - seq1, seq2 (String) : 2 characters sequences